This is the easiest way to get new followers on Clubhouse, and I just found this out from Gary Henderson.

 I think that’s the part of the algorithm that people don’t understand.

-To grow your follower count – which is what you want – you need to get into that suggested users list.
+To grow your follower count – which is what you want – you need to get into that suggested user list.

-It’s a bit of a grind, because you have to show that you are someone who’s interesting for the rooms that you have for when you speak.
+It’s a bit of a grind because you have to show that you are someone who’s interested in the rooms that you have for when you speak.
 It’s not just that you have a lot of followers and people are coming in for your room because of that, or that you’re even bringing in other people into your room.